General Value Function Networks: GVF Networks

 \section{GVF Networks}

 In this section, we introduce GVF Networks, an RNN architecture where hidden states are constrained to predict policy-contingent, multi-step outcomes about the future.
 We first describe GVFs and the GVF Network (GVFN) architecture.
-In the following section, we develop the objective function and algorithm to learn GVFNs.
+In the following section, we develop the objective function and algorithms to learn GVFNs.
 There are several related predictive approaches, in particular TD Networks, that we discuss in Section \ref{sec_connections}, after introducing GVFNs.

 We first need to extend the definition of GVFs \citep{sutton2011horde} to the partially observable setting, to use them within RNNs.
 The first step is to replace state with histories.
-We define $\Hist$ to be the minimal set of histories, that enables the Markov property for the distribution over next observation A GVF question is a tuple $(\tpolicy, \cumulant, \gamma)$ composed of a policy $\tpolicy: \Hist \times \Actions \rightarrow [0, \infty)$, cumulant $\cumulant: \Hist \rightarrow \RR$ and continuation function $\gamma: \Hist \rightarrow [0,1]$, also called the discount.
-The answer to a GVF question is defined as the value function, $V: \Hist \rightarrow \RR$, which gives the expected, cumulative discounted cumulant from any history $\hvec_t \in \Hist$.
-The value function which can be defined recursively with a Bellman equation as
+We define $\Hist$ to be the minimal set of histories, that enables the Markov property for the distribution over next observation